SunnySummit/PLUMGEN/_README.txt

 	-Will my exported biome mod break after game updates?
 	If it breaks, import your mod and export it again.
 Note: wait for MBINCompiler update after game updates (see: https://github.com/monkeyman192/MBINCompiler/releases).
-	Although typically rare, if a new game update fundamentally changes game structure/biome files, wait for a PLUMGEN update, then download the app again.
+	Although rare, if a new game update fundamentally changes game structure/biome files, wait for a PLUMGEN update.
+Check for updates via the "Update" menu item.

 	-The PLUMGEN window looks blurry and parts are cut-off by the edge of the window, like the tooltip.
 	This shouldn't happen after v1.0.
 If it does, please let me know.